mojtaba-arvin/video-service/README.md

 * All tasks are separate to manage and retry each part again in some exceptions
 * Supports webhook callback when all outputs uploaded
 * Returns input video file details to client (using FFprobe), before video processing starting. ( client can use this information to show to the end user)
+* Returns **CPU and memory usage** width spent time of every output for the financial purposes when a video is being processed to create a playlist

 TODO
 * get video thumbnail
-* calculate, save and return CPU and memory usage for the financial purposes when a video is being processed to create a playlist
 * adding watermark
 * adding optional argument to mapping playlist to different qualities as separated videos
 * call webhook url when every output was done